Lacing (drugs): Ecstasy

-Black market ecstasy pills are frequently found to contain other drugs in place of or in addition to methylenedioxymethylamphetamine (MDMA).
+Black market ecstasy pills are frequently found to contain other drugs in place of or in addition to methylenedioxymethamphetamine (MDMA).
 Since the slang term "ecstasy" usually refers only to MDMA, any pill which contains other compounds may be considered adulterated.
 3,4-Methylenedioxyamphetamine (MDA), methylenedioxyethamphetamine (MDEA), amphetamine, methylamphetamine, benzylpiperazine (BZP), trifluoromethylphenylpiperazine (TFMPP), caffeine, ephedrine, pseudoephedrine, and dextromethorphan (DXM) are all commonly found in pills being sold as ecstasy.
 Less common drugs in ecstasy include diphenhydramine, acetaminophen, 5-MeO-DiPT, 2C-B, procaine, and phencyclidine (PCP).
 Ecstasy pills sometimes contain dimethylamylamine to increase its stimulant effects.
 Ecstasy pills might also contain a low dose of 2C-I to potentiate its euphoric effects.
 Pharmaceutical pills are sometimes sold as ecstasy, as well as pills that contain no psychoactive chemicals at all.
 Ecstasy sometimes contains 10 mg to 20 mg of baclofen to reduce overheating caused by ecstasy. para-Methoxyamphetamine (PMA or "Dr. Death", a drug that causes so much overheating that it can kill within 40 minutes) is sometimes sold as ecstasy.
 There is one published case of an ecstasy tablet being adulterated with 8 mg of strychnine, a toxic alkaloid which was used in very low doses (less than 1 mg) as a stimulant and performance-enhancing drug in the past.
 Recently, several groups advocating for drug safety through education have made reagent testing products available to confirm what substances there are.